 Black mold is a type of toxic mold, commonly referred to as black mold, or Stachybotrys chartarum.
 It often accompanies water damage and can be extremely toxic to anyone or any living thing exposed to it.

-Even though it is called black mold, the mold itself is actually a greenish-black color, and may have a bumpy appearance.
-Because it is caused from water damage, the top layer is often slimy to the touch.
+Even though it is called black mold, the mold itself is actually a greenish-black color and may have a bumpy appearance.
+Because it is caused by water damage, the top layer is often slimy to the touch.
 However, keep an eye out for a powdery form when the water dries up.

 Symptoms of Black Mold

 As mentioned previously, black mold is very toxic to humans and animals.
 Not only can you visually identify the mold, but there are also some symptoms and warning signs that you can keep an eye out for that can help identify that you have a black mold problem:

 - Confusion/brain fog